GOALS: Global Outreach Autism Learning Services

 Spring into Action: Together is a caregiver-implemented early intervention program for children 18 months to 3 years of age.
 The program is designed to support communication, social engagement, and play skills.
 Caregivers will learn valuable strategies to support their child’s learning and growth, while participating in fun and structured classroom-based activities.

-Spring into Action: Early Intervention
+Spring into Action: Early Intensive Behavior Intervention (EIBI) Classroom

 The Spring into Action: Early Intervention program will specifically use a Comprehensive Behavioral Treatment for Young Children (CBTYC).
 The key components to CBTYC are (1) intense services based on applied behavior analysis (e.g., the use of discrete trial and incidental teaching, errorless learning, and shaping), (2) measurement to assess the effectiveness of the program, (3) services provided across a variety of settings, (4) low student-to-teacher ratios, (5) focus on the core symptoms of autism, and (6) written guidance through treatment manuals and other materials.
+This programs is an early intervention service for children up to age 5 years 12 months.

 Picky Eating Services